fastvolt/docs/README.md

 # 👋 Introduction

-FastVolt is a simple, fast and scalable php web framework used for building web applications. this framework is best suited for entry-level php developers because of it simplicity. our framework is your ideal companion for creating powerful, modern, and scalable web applications.
+FastVolt is a simple, fast and scalable MVC (Model View Controller) php web framework used for building web applications. this framework is best suited for entry-level php developers because of it simplicity. our framework is your ideal companion for creating powerful, modern, and scalable web applications.

 ***